October / November – Race and Ethnicity Equality

 - Listen to, and amplify, the voices of fellow staff and students.
 Read blogs, for example, ‘Let us embody Black Joy‘ featured in the Kaleidoscope Alumni Network webpages, or read contributions made to more formal reports, for example, SUMS ‘St Andrews Race and Ethnicity Practice Report’.
 (2022).

-- Gain a better understanding of race, racism and history through watching or listening to relevant videos and podcasts, for example; BBC’s The Myth of Race, or The Stephen Lawrence Research Centre’s Race and Racism in our Modern World Spotify podcast, or by reading relevant titles – our Anti-racism reading list or Black History Month reading list (created by the School of History) provide a good starting point, or pop in to the Library to see the Black History Month display created in conjunction with the Afro-Caribbean Society!
+- Gain a better understanding of race, racism and history through watching or listening to relevant videos and podcasts, for example; BBC’s The Myth of Race, or The Stephen Lawrence Research Centre’s Race and Racism in our Modern World Spotify podcast.

 Do

-- Join, or signpost others to, a network: Staff and students can access peer support through the BAME Students’ Network, or the BAME Staff Network by emailing [email protected].
+- Join, or signpost others to, a network: Staff and students can access peer support through the BAME Students’ Network, or the BAME Staff Network.
 As well as providing a valued social, and safe, space, networks make a valuable contribution to making St Andrews “a beacon of inclusivity”, by helping inform development of EDI policies and strategies, and raising awareness of key concerns and issues.

-- Signpost friends and family to relevant resources: most information on this page can be accessed by any member of the public, and there are also specific resources appropriate to specific groups of individuals.
-For example, the BBC have published resources to engage children and young people.
+- Signpost friends and family to relevant resources: For example, the BBC have resources to engage children and young people.

 Events